MattBrooks95/Andiamo/readme.md

 ANDIAMO IS VERY EARLY IN DEVELOPMENT.
 I wouldn't suggest building it or using it as a coding example, I'm learning graphics programming as I go.
 The code also has many 'cout' statements that are there for my debugging and will eventually be removed.
 Also some implementations are likely inefficient and will be optimized later.
-As of May 14th, 2017 Andiamo is hemorrhaging memory.